-After discussing the meaning of "change," my student has built up the fundamental idea about it.
-He can tell the definition of “change” is “something becoming something else.”
-However, he said to me that he is afraid of "change."
+After discussing the meaning of "change," my student has developed a fundamental idea about it.
+He can tell that " change " means "something becoming something else."
+However, he told me he is afraid of "change."
 I requested him for an example of "change."
-His example is about traffic lights turn from green to red; the color is changing.
+His example is traffic lights turning from green to red; the colour is changing.

-Mediator: Do you think the color-changing of traffic lights turning is good or bad?
+Mediator: Do you think the colour-changing of traffic lights turning is good or bad?

 Student: It is a bad change because it delays my time to where I want to go.

-Mediator: If the traffic light facing you always remains in a green signal, and other traffic lights keep changing as usual, what will you expect?
+Mediator: What will you expect if the traffic light facing you always remains in a green signal and other traffic lights keep changing as usual?

 Student: Oh!
 A car crash may have happened.

-Mediator: So, is the color changing of the traffic light is good or bad for you?
+Mediator: So, is the colour changing of the traffic light good or bad for you?

 Student: Oh yeah.
-It is a good change because it protects my life from the car crash.
+It is a good change because it protects my life from a car crash.

 The student started to taste the positive side of change.

-To help autistic individuals to eliminate meltdowns, we need to implant the root concept of “change.”
-When they understand what “change” is, they would better accept “change” around them.
-One of the effective ways to implant the concept is using clay modeling.
-When he understands the meaning of “change,” we start to bridge the idea to their daily lives.
-Changing the color of the traffic light from green to red is an excellent example of change.
-When they allow the “change” concept process in their brains, they can master the clay modeling scenario with their sense of touching.
+To help autistic individuals eliminate meltdowns, we need to implant the root concept of "change."
+When they understand " change, "they would better accept "change" around them.
+One of the effective ways to implant the concept is using clay modelling.
+When he understands the meaning of "change," we start to bridge the idea to their daily lives.
+Changing the colour of the traffic light from green to red is an excellent example of change.
+When they allow the "change" concept process in their brains, they can master the clay modelling scenario with their sense of touching.
 They readily accept most real-life changes.
-Eventually, they will decrease the amount of meltdown and react appropriately to most of the changes.
+Eventually, they will decrease the meltdowns and react appropriately to most of the changes.